-WHEREFORE, Plaintiff prays for judgment against Defendant JUUL and the following relief:
+WHEREFORE, Plaintiff prays for judgment against Defendant JUUL and the Management Defendants and the following relief:

-A. An order declaring that JUUL's above-described conduct constitutes a public nuisance, and permanently enjoining JUUL from continuing in the acts, practices, and conduct that created the public nuisance.

-B. An order requiring JUUL to pay damages to the State of Colorado resultant from the public nuisance it created, including damages necessary to abate the public nuisance it created, including, but not limited to, funding youth vaping cessation and prevention programs.

-C. An order declaring JUUL's conduct to be in violation of the Colorado Consumer Protection Act, C.R.S. §§ 6-1-105(1)(kkk), (e), (u), and (b).

-D. An order and judgment to prevent the use and employment of the deceptive trade practices described in this complaint and which are necessary to completely compensate the State of Colorado, its institutions, and any person injured by means of any such practice and to prevent unjust enrichment by JUUL through the use or employment of any deceptive trade practice.
+- A. An order declaring that JUUL's above-described conduct constitutes a public nuisance, and permanently enjoining JUUL from continuing in the acts, practices, and conduct that created the public nuisance. - B. An order requiring JUUL to pay damages to the State of Colorado resultant from the public nuisance it created, including damages necessary to abate the public nuisance it created, including, but not limited to, funding youth vaping cessation and prevention programs. - C. An order declaring JUUL and the Management Defendant's conduct to be in violation of the Colorado Consumer Protection Act, C.R.S. §§ 6-1-105(1)(kkk), (e), (u), and (b). - D. An order and judgment to prevent the use and employment of the deceptive trade practices described in this complaint and which are necessary to completely compensate the State of Colorado, its institutions, and any person injured by means of any such practice and to prevent unjust enrichment by JUUL and the Management Defendants through the use or employment of any deceptive trade practice.
 Such relief shall include a judgment in an amount to be determined at trial for restitution, disgorgement, or other equitable relief, including injunctive relief, pursuant to C.R.S § 6-1-110(1).
-Such equitable relief shall include payment necessary to reverse the injury and harm JUUL has created, including, but not limited to, funding age-appropriate vaping cessation and prevention programs, funding counter advertising and social media programs to counter the pervasive message and addiction that JUUL has unleashed, and funding of other health-related programs as needed to address the risks and harms of vaping use and addiction.

-E. An order permanently enjoining Defendant JUUL, and its officers, directors, successors, assigns, agents, employees, and anyone in active concert or participation with JUUL with notice of such injunctive orders, from engaging in any deceptive trade practices as defined in and proscribed by the CCPA and as set forth in this Complaint.
+Such equitable relief shall include payment necessary to reverse the injury and harm JUUL and the Management Defendants have created, including, but not limited to, funding age-appropriate vaping cessation and prevention programs, funding counter advertising and social media programs to counter the pervasive message and addiction that JUUL and the Management Defendants have unleashed, and funding of other health-related programs as needed to address the risks and harms of vaping use and addiction. - E. An order permanently enjoining Defendant JUUL, and its officers, directors, successors, assigns, agents, employees, the Management Defendants and anyone in active concert or participation with JUUL and the Management Defendants with notice of such injunctive orders, from engaging in any deceptive trade practices as defined in and proscribed by the CCPA and as set forth in this Complaint.

-F. An order requiring JUUL to forfeit and pay civil penalties pursuant to C.R.S. § 6-1-112(1)(a) and C.R.S. § 6-1-112(1)(c) of the CCPA.

-G. An order requiring JUUL to pay the costs and expenses of this action incurred by the Attorney General, including, but not limited to, expert costs and attorney fees, pursuant to C.R.S. § 6-1-113(4).

-H. Any such further orders as the Court may deem just and proper to effectuate the purposes of the CCPA.
+- F. An order requiring JUUL and the Management Defendants to forfeit and pay civil penalties pursuant to C.R.S. § 6-1-112(1)(a) and C.R.S. § 6-1-112(1)(c) of the CCPA. - G. An order requiring JUUL and the Management Defendants to pay the costs and expenses of this action incurred by the Attorney General, including, but not limited to, expert costs and attorney fees, pursuant to C.R.S. § 6-1-113(4). - H. Any such further orders as the Court may deem just and proper to effectuate the purposes of the CCPA.